dtrace4linux/rss/README.md

 Notes

   The code is largely standalone with almost no dependencies.
+  (scripts/get-deps.sh can be used to install some of the optional useful utilities for text manipulation, and to build the framebuffer driver).

   The weather report relies on /usr/bin/ansiweather - so you would need to install that.
 At some point I may replace with a native API.